astronomer/docs/astro/disaster-recovery.md

 - XComs.
 - Airflow configurations (Variables, Connections, Pools) configured via the Airflow UI.
 Any configurations set via your deployed Astro project image can still be recovered.

-Organization settings, Workspace settings, and user management configured in Astro's control plane will be unaffected by a region failure in the Data Plane.
+Organization settings, Workspace settings, and user management configured in Astro's control plane will be unaffected by a region failure in the data plane.

 Astronomer plans to introduce self-serve and automation enhancements as part of our 2022 roadmap.
 Please submit feedback to [Astronomer Support](https://support.astronomer.io/) if you are interested in joining the conversation.